About AFE Position Papers

 AFE occasionally produces position papers that synthesize the best available research on critical fire ecology issues of the day, and offer suggestions for ecologically-based management applications.
 These papers are drafted by special committees established by the AFE board of directors, then submitted to external peer review by top experts, and finally are ratified at the general membership meetings held during our Fire Conferences.

-2013: AFE’s latest position paper, “The Merits of Prescribed Fire Outweigh Potential Carbon Emission Effects” was developed as a joint effort of Association for Fire Ecology, International Association of Wildland Fire, Tall Timbers Research Station, and The Nature Conservancy and was published in September, 2013.
+2013: AFE’s third position paper, “The Merits of Prescribed Fire Outweigh Potential Carbon Emission Effects” was developed as a joint effort of Association for Fire Ecology, International Association of Wildland Fire, Tall Timbers Research Station, and The Nature Conservancy and was published in September, 2013.

 2009: AFE’s second position paper,“The Role of Fire in Managing Long-Term Carbon Stores: Key Challenges,” was adopted at the 4th International Fire Congress in 2009.